As Scales Become Separated: Lectures on Effective Field Theory: Matching and Running

 Next, we turn to the $s$-channel diagram.
 Since we are evaluating our process at threshold, $p_1 = p_2 = \big(m,\vec{0}\,\big)$.
 Above, we neglected the potential for this momentum flowing through the diagram to change our results since we were focused on the UV divergent terms.
 Here our focus is on a logarithm whose argument depends on $m$, so we should treat this carefully:\footnote{which will lead us to discover that being careful will in fact not change the result for the term of interest...}

-So we see that the $s$-channel diagram does yield a different result from \cref{eq:IntHeavyLight}, but it contributes the same $1/\epsilon$ pole and log terms as the other two channels, yielding a total contribution of three $\lambda^2 \log\lambda^2$ when we sum channels. \begin{itemize} \item {\bf Exercise:} Derive \cref{eq:HLInt_schannel}. \end{itemize} All together, we find
+So we see that the $s$-channel diagram does yield a different result from \cref{eq:IntHeavyLight}, but it contributes the same $1/\epsilon$ pole and log terms as the other two channels, yielding a total contribution of three $\lambda^2 \log\lambda^2$ when we sum channels.